This page is optimized for a taller screen. Please rotate your device or increase the size of your browser window.

 Before joining Abt, Nastase served as director of a small international development consultancy, Shift Initiative Consulting, where she was the governance team leader on projects with the World Food Programme and FCDO.
 She was a senior public sector governance specialist and team leader with Oxford Policy Management, leading operational, capability building, and thought leadership initiatives.

-She started her career in the non-governmental sector working on foreign affairs and democratic governance.
+She started her career in the non-governmental sector, working with a focus on public sector reform, state building, and national security affairs.
 She was president and co-founder of the Romanian Centre for International Relations and Security Studies.

 Expertise: